Jets running backs Breece Hall, left, and Braelon Allen against...

 When the Jets were peering into the end zone from the 1-yard line in Sunday’s game against the Broncos, they did what good teams are supposed to do in that situation.
 They gave the ball to their supposed best running back.

 Hall was stopped for no gain on first down.
 Then he was stopped for no gain on second down.
-After an incomplete pass, maybe they would have given it to him on fourth down, too, but they jumped for a false start and kicked a field goal and lost the game because of it.
+After an incomplete pass, maybe they would have given it to him on fourth down, too, but they jumped for a false start and kicked a field goal — and lost the game because of it.

 “We’re always going to lean on Breece,” Jets coach Robert Saleh said afterward.
 “He’s our workhorse back.”

-But Saleh also added that inserting rookie Braelon Allen into that position in the future is “definitely something to look at.”
+But Saleh added that inserting rookie Braelon Allen into that position in the future is “definitely something to look at.”

 In other words: Hall needs to start producing like the player the Jets think he is because, unlike the previous two seasons, they have a very capable alternative.

 While Hall has averaged 3.1 yards per carry this season, Allen is at a hefty 4.81.
-That, incidentally, is the exact average Hall had in his first two NFL seasons, one cut short by a torn ACL and the one in which he was still recovering from that knee injury.
+That, incidentally, is the exact average Hall had in his first two NFL seasons, one cut short by an ACL tear and the one in which he was still recovering from that knee injury.
 This third year was supposed to be the opportunity to see the best Hall had to offer.
 A quarter of the way through it, though, the hype is starting to fizzle.

-“Unfortunately for me, I haven't been having the big rushing games and stuff like that,” Hall said Sunday.
-“Obviously I wish I could run for 100, 200 yards every game, but realistically, right now, I'm the focal point of most defenses.
-So it's just really not happening.”
+“Unfortunately for me, I haven’t been having the big rushing games and stuff like that,” Hall said Sunday.
+“Obviously, I wish I could run for 100, 200 yards every game, but realistically, right now, I’m the focal point of most defenses.
+So it’s just really not happening.”

 The Jets remain fairly confident that it will, even if it takes an adjustment in the plays that are called for him.
-On those goal-to-go runs the Jets tried to run straight up the middle rather than utilize Hall’s speed and agility on the edges.
+On those goal-to-go runs, the Jets tried to run straight up the middle rather than utilize Hall’s speed and agility on the edges.

 “Breece is a hell of a player,” Aaron Rodgers said.
 “He’s the best.
 I love him.
 He’s a great kid.
 He cares about it.
 We’ve got to do a better job of getting him runs to get in space.”